Management of Ruptured Ovarian Cyst

 your healthcare provider right away.
 Depending on your symptoms, you may need to be

-Severe cases may require surgery.
+Severe cases may need surgery.
 This may be an emergency procedure.
-The surgery
+The surgery may

 Or it may be a standard open procedure and use a much larger incision.
 All surgery

 has some risks.
 But in these severe cases, there are greater risks to you if surgery

 is not done.
 Risks and possible complications of surgery for a ruptured ovarian cyst

 Damage to blood vessels, nerves, muscles, or nearby pelvic structures

 The need for a larger incision (if you had a laparoscopy)

 How do I get ready for management of a ruptured ovarian cyst?

 A healthcare provider diagnoses a ruptured ovarian cyst.
 If you have sudden, sharp